craig-davis/craig-davis.github.io/_posts/2018-09-21-Jeep-XJ-Fog-Light-Wiring-with-OEM-Rocker-Switches.markdown

 Here's the [Five Switch Panel from GCT](https://www.shapeways.com/shops/gctent) on my workbench.
-You can also see a switch blank that I needed for now since I've only got 4 switches at the moment.
+You can also see a switch blank that I needed since I've only got 4 switches at the moment.
 The part is made and shipped by [Shapeways](https://www.shapeways.com/) and the fit and finish were really good.
 I'm impressed with the design from [@wizardpc_gct](https://www.instagram.com/wizardpc_gct/)